-71 in 10 SMEs said they wouldn't survive if they had to pay more than £10,000 towards a claim in a survey of 502 micro, small and medium sized business, carried out by YouGov on behalf of Aviva in September 2022.
-This would correlate to more than 500,000 businesses based on Business population estimates for the UK and regions 2021: statistical release (www.gov.uk).
+1 in 10 SMEs said they wouldn't survive if they had to pay more than £10,000 towards a claim in a survey of 502 micro, small and medium -sized businesses, carried out by YouGov on behalf of Aviva in September 2022.
+This would correlate to more than 500,000 businesses based on business population estimates for the UK and regions 2021: statistical release (www.gov.uk).

-8Figures relate to a survey of 502 micro, small and medium sized business, carried out by YouGov on behalf of Aviva in September 2022.
+Figures relate to a survey of 502 micro, small and medium-sized businesses, carried out by YouGov on behalf of Aviva in September 2022.

-Aviva Insurance Limited, Registered in Scotland Number 2116.
+Aviva Insurance Limited, Registered in Scotland Number C002116.
 Registered Office: Pitheavlis, Perth PH2 0NH.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

-aviva.co.ul
+aviva.co.uk